Breakline insertion

 getHeight()

-is used to speed up the point location in case that you know a nearby triangle.
-Thetolerance
+to speed up the point location if you happen to know a nearby triangle.
+Second, use thetolerance

-parameter is used to calculate a height even if the query-point is slightly out of bounds, as it can happen due to rounding errors.”
+parameter to calculate a height even if the query-point is slightly out of bounds, as it can happen due to rounding errors.”